 Teaching is mainly carried out through seminars, workshops and lectures.
 Your dissertation work will normally be individually supervised on a one-to-one basis.

 Assessment is mainly through coursework but some of the courses in the sciences and the social sciences may be assessed through formal examination.

-The majority of courses offered are Master's degrees, namely: Master of Art (MA), Master of Business Administration (MBA), Master of Science (MSc) or a Master of Law (LLM), Master of Clinical Sciences (MClinSci).
+The majority of courses offered are Master's degrees, namely: Master of Art (MA), Master of Business Administration (MBA), Master of Science (MSc) or a Master of Law (LLM).

 The exact structure will depend on the individual course but generally you will spend three-quarters of your time taking your taught courses (usually between October and June) and the remainder (April or June to September) researching and writing your dissertation on a topic of your choice.
 This structure will be reconfigured over two years if you opt to undertake the course on a part-time basis.

 Warwick offers a number of interdisciplinary Master's courses.
 These can be found both in the main academic departments and in specialist research centres.